GREEN BAY — There’s one impossible-to-miss attribute that rookies Kevin King and Josh Jones share: They do not lack for confidence.

 And so, after the Green Bay Packers’ two youngsters led their defense to a 27-24 overtime victory over the Cincinnati Bengals Sunday at Lambeau Field — King by containing Bengals star receiver A.J.
 Green; Jones by being all over the field, including in the Cincinnati backfield taking down quarterback Andy Dalton twice — their body-language reactions were the same.
 And hardly surprising.

-“It’s satisfying to know that your preparation paid off, but this is a long season,” Jones said after registering a team-high 12 tackles, two sacks and three total tackles for loss.
+“It’s satisfying to know that your preparation paid off, but this is a long season,” Jones explained after registering a team-high 12 tackles, two sacks and three total tackles for loss.
 “This is just one game.
 I expect to continue to do that throughout this season.”

 That’s King’s attitude, too.